w3c/wot-architecture/terminology.md

 ## RDF
 The Resource Description Framework (RDF) of the Semantic Web [rdf11-concepts](https://www.w3.org/TR/rdf11-concepts/)

-## Thing
-An entity (either a physical device or a software service) whose metadata and interfaces are described by a WoT Thing Description.
-A Thing can be an existing device (or service) augmented by a Thing Description or an entity that that natively implements WoT building blocks (e.g., Protocol Bindings or the Scripting API).

-## Servient
-An entity that implements WoT building blocks and both consumes Things and exposes one or more Things.
-Servients usually have multiple Protocol Bindings to enable interaction with different devices.
-Servients can implement the Scripting API.

 ## WoT Server
 An entity that exposes a network interface consistent with a WoT Thing Description.
 A Thing is at least a WoT Server.
 WoT Server is also used to refer to a Servient in server role only.